 7. What does a typical homeschool class entail?

 A typical Brick It Up class has a structured timeline: welcome and attendance, the lesson, the model build, creative play, clean-up, and dismissal.
 During welcome time, the ground rules are covered, and we make sure everyone is accounted for.
 During the lesson, the instructor(s) present the model of the day and go over the prepared lesson plan with the students.
 For the model build, each student works either alone or in pairs with a project kit and a set of instructions.
 On the first day of the session, the instructor will go over the names and basic use of each of the LEGO pieces in the kit.
 In addition, for each 4+ week session, each student will be able to use our Minifigure Station to build their own Minifigure to interact with their model and use in creative play.
 Creative play is a "free build" time where students can let their imagination soar.
 They can play with the over quarter ton of blocks available, use the raceway, or even work on modification of the model they built.
 Clean-up is a brief time at the end, where each student is responsible for taking apart their model(s) and ensuring that all of the pieces are back in their project kit.
-At dismissal, the manager and instructor ensure that each child is picked up by appropriate individuals.

 8. How does the typical Brick It Up field trip work for homeschool?